British Virgin Islands | Classic

 What really sets the BVI apart is that, although not a particularly large area, one can cruise them for years and still discover new spots to explore every time.
 That's one of the reasons why those islands are so popular among sailors--fortunately or unfortunately, that is another story!

 On top of the mandatory nautical charts, we strongly suggest you get your hands on the excellent Virgin Islands Cruising Guide by Nancy and Simon Scott.
 The book is "a must have" as it gives detailed anchorage approach information and charts, waypoints, and countless descriptions.
 It even has a section on the Spanish Virgin Islands, off Puerto Rico.
-(Note: We have no connections with the Scotts.
-We just know it's the best book you can get for this purpose.)
+(Note: We have no connections with the Scotts.)

 Finally, you might want to check Walker Mangum's excellent list of BVI waypoints.
 (Disclaimer: Use at your own risk, and always double check)

-Mooring balls: if you need them, always keep in mind that they are often all occupied by 1530 hours - except invery low season.
+Mooring balls: if you need them, always keep in mind that they are often all occupied by 1530 hours - except in very low season.
 If you show up after that, you probably will have to anchor.
-Problem is, in some places there are so many balls that there is barely enough room left to anchor.
+Problem is, in some places there are so many balls that there is barely enough room left to anchor OR the sea bed is not good for anchoring at all.
 So watch out!
 Nowadays, there are moorings balls pretty much everywhere in the BVI, whether overnight balls or National Marine Park for day use only.
+Note that it is always good seamanship to check the moorings ball line to make sure it is not chafed.
+I always dive on the moorings balls and have a look at the chain underneath.

 If you are leaving from the BVI, you are probably doing so from somewhere on the south shore of Tortola: either Road Town, Nanny Cay or Fat Hog Bay.
 In any case, on your first day, you will probably cast off by the end of the morning after tidying up provisioning and various odds and ends.
 Therefore, you will be better off going for a short sail and head toward Peter Island or Cooper Island.
 On the first day, you do not want to sail too much: What you want is get off the marina and go anchor or moor, settle down and take your marks before doing more serious sailing.
 Peter is a broad reach from any of the departure point, and Cooper is a beam reach.